Science and Research

 • support for professional and scientific research

-This section is intended to present the molecular laboratory, sample processing, and the methods used in molecular research.
+This section is intended to describe the molecular laboratory, sample processing, and the methods used in molecular research.

-The molecular laboratory supports research in which biological samples are processed using modern laboratory methods and connected with taxonomic, ecological, and collection-related data.
+The molecular laboratory supports research in which biological samples are processed using modern laboratory methods and linked with taxonomic, ecological, and collection data.

 • preparation and processing of biological samples